-Yes, Nebraska allows consumers to cancel at any time within 3 business days from the time the consumer signs the contract.
+Yes, Nebraska allows consumers to cancel at any time within 3 days from the date the consumer signs the contract.

 Does Nebraska have a Refund requirement?

-Yes, Nebraska requires CSO’s to allow consumers a full refund within 10 days from the time they sign the contract.
+Yes, Nebraska requires credit services organizations to allow consumers a full refund within 10 days from the date they sign the contract.

 Does Nebraska require specific Disclosures in their contract?